emilyvertosick/Statistics-Course/docs/09-answers.md

 </table></div>
 ```

-If you get a p value of around 0.7, you haven't been inspecting your data.
+If you get a p-value of around 0.7, you haven't been inspecting your data.
 One patient has apparently had the disease for 154 years.
 Either this is a freak of nature or the study assistant meant to type 14 or 15.
 You need to delete this observation from the dataset and try the model again:

 ```r